jbd7/geoFlickr/geoflickr/readme.txt

 3. Thickbox popup containing the map where the photo was taken

 == Changelog ==

+= 1.1 (20210908) =
+* Tested with Wordpress 5.8
+* Ensured compatibility with lazy-loaded images
+* Added a loading wheel before the map is displayed

 = 1.02 (20181214) =
 * Tested with Wordpress 5.0.1